IBM/mini-era/README.md

 This version currently uses an input trace to drive the Mini-ERA behaviors, and the computer-vision, Viterbi and radar ranging functionality in the underlying kernels.

-There is an example trace (`test_trace.new`) to illustrate the funciton of the Mini-ERA, and a collection of dictionary files (e.g. `radar_dictionary.dfn`) which are used by the kernels in conjunction with the input trace to drive the proper kernel inputs (in response to the trace inputs).
+There is an example trace (`test_trace.new`) to illustrate the function of the Mini-ERA, and a collection of dictionary files (e.g. `radar_dictionary.dfn`) which are used by the kernels in conjunction with the input trace to drive the proper kernel inputs (in response to the trace inputs).

 ## Trace Format